 Digital disruption & COVID, hand-in-hand driving the need for agile transformations, which in turn demand a need to adopt new ways of working, representing a significant shift in attitudes, behaviors and culture for many IT organizations.
 This disruption is coupled with the Fear, Uncertainty and Doubt (FUD) which transformational change brings with it, compounded by the loneliness and the challenges of remote working and remote collaboration.

 Leading teams and individuals through this disruption is a tough challenge for Managers.
 A challenge to both realize change – the shift to new agile ways of working – and to help manage the doubts, uncertainties and concerns of those involved.
-For teams it is also a challenge.
+For teams, it is also a challenge.
 A challenge to learn to effectively communicate and collaborate working remotely and a challenge to adopt new, end-to-end ways of working.
-New ways of working which require the need to shift from a focus on product & service to a focus on value, from SILOes to end-to-end, from processes to value streams, from an internal focus to a more external focus, from an order taker to a trusted advisor or strategic partner.
-For many organizations these are large steps to take in one leap.
+New ways of working require the need to shift from a focus on product & service to a focus on value, from SILOes to end-to-end, from processes to value streams, from an internal focus to a more external focus, from an order taker to a trusted advisor or strategic partner.
+For many organizations, these are large steps to take in one leap.

 In this article we want to explore how a business simulation workshop (MarsLander) can be used to:

-One of the key problems that we often see when people adopt new ways of working such as agile, DevOps, Lean and ITIL is that the framework itself becomes the goal, rather than the outcomes we hope to achieve using the framework.
+One of the key problems that we often see when people adopt new ways of working such as agile, DevOps, Lean, and ITIL is that the framework itself becomes the goal, rather than the outcomes we hope to achieve using the framework.
 Often the frameworks become ‘instrumental’.
-There is a strong focus on the procedures, the practices, the automation.
+There is a strong focus on procedures, practices, the automation.
 What is often overlooked entirely or given too little attention are the principles.

 ‘…What have principles got to do with agile flow and automation pipelines?’